Skip to main content

 The thyroid, a small gland at the base of your neck, dictates the pace of your entire system.
 Its function depends directly on a consistent supply of specific micronutrients, the raw materials required to build and activate its hormones.
 When these essential components are scarce, the entire system begins to operate at a deficit, a state that, over time, creates a cascade of physiological consequences.

-Think of production as a finely tuned assembly line.
+Think of thyroid hormone production as a finely tuned assembly line.
 Iodine is the primary, indispensable component from which the foundational hormone, thyroxine (T4), is constructed.
 Without adequate iodine, production slows, and the gland itself may enlarge in an attempt to capture more of this scarce element from the bloodstream, a condition known as goiter.

 This initial stage represents the body’s attempt to adapt to a critical supply shortage.
 The process, however, is more complex than a single ingredient.
 The conversion of the storage hormone T4 into the biologically active hormone, triiodothyronine (T3), is a separate, equally vital step.
 This activation is performed by a family of enzymes that are entirely dependent on another key micronutrient, selenium.
 A deficiency in selenium effectively stalls the final, most important stage of the assembly line.